urosolia/multirate-mpc-cbf/README.md

 # multirate-mpc-cbf

-This repo containes the multirate-mpc-cbf package, which is a layered multi-frequency architecrure descibend in [1].
+This repo containes the multirate-mpc-cbf package, which is a layered multi-frequency control architecrure descibend in [1].

 ## Prerequisite